harmanpreet09/Code-Quality/README.md

 # Identification of strategies over tools for static code analysis
 https://iopscience.iop.org/article/10.1088/1757-899X/1163/1/012012/meta

 This article discusses the growing utilization of static code analysis tools to enhance the quality of source code, emphasizing its pivotal role in software product development, necessitating continuous monitoring and examination.
 Static code analysis serves as a reliable means to deduce program behavior without its actual execution.
 A multitude of tools are available for static analysis, tailored to various frameworks, programming languages, and defect detection in source code.
 While different strategies for employing static code analysis tools exist, they have not been systematically categorized.
 The paper presents an experiment that evaluates various tools and their integration within the standard code review process.
 It identifies distinct strategies for utilizing these tools and outlines the essential steps for their successful implementation.
 Users are encouraged to select one of these strategies and follow the prescribed steps when integrating the tool into their workflow.

+# Article 4
+# Adopting PHP code quality tooling to make life as a WordPress developer much more enjoyable.

+WordPress's widespread popularity is attributed to its flexibility and the ease with which developers can create using it.
+However, beneath the surface of a typical WordPress site, the subpar code quality in many of the 50+ plugins or the site's theme often goes unnoticed.
+This hidden issue can manifest in slow-loading or glitchy pages, impacting user experience.
+Site owners may also experience financial repercussions, as they may need to invest in more powerful servers to accommodate these increasingly resource-intensive sites.